 What is Diversity & Inclusion?

 Diversity is about recognizing difference.
 It’s acknowledging the benefit of having a range of perspectives in decision-making and the workforce being representative of the organization’s customers.
 Inclusion is where people’s differences are valued and used to enable everyone to thrive at work.
 An inclusive working environment is one in which everyone feels that they belong without having to conform.The official definitions by CIPD

-Inclusive recruitment forces recruiters to look at hiring differently by taking away many of the opportunities for unconscious bias and downright discrimination to exist within your culture.
+Inclusive recruitment forces recruiters to look at hiring differently by taking away many of the opportunities for unconscious bias and downright discrimination to exist within your workplace culture.

-This is important because unconscious bias is precisely that, unconscious.
-No matter how hard you try, naturally, we all have biases that we may not be aware of.
+And no matter how hard you try, naturally, we all have biases that we may not be aware of.
 Our own upbringing, culture, or worldviews may mean we favor a particular type of person without even knowing it.

 What Are The Benefits of a More Diverse Recruitment Process?

 There is a vast array of benefits both to the organization and the recruiter when making the recruitment process more diverse.
-Here are our top three benefits for each party:

 For the organization: